-Currently, Humira® (and its biosimilars), Entyvio®, Stelara®, and Skyrizi® are available for self-administration under the skin (subcutaneous).
-Remicade® (and its biosimilars), Entyvio®, and Stelara®IV are available as intravenous (IV) infusion by a healthcare professional.
+Currently, Humira® (and its biosimilars), Entyvio®, Stelara® (and its biosimilar), and Skyrizi® are available for self-administration under the skin (subcutaneous).
+Remicade® (and its biosimilars, except RemsimaTMSC), Entyvio®, Stelara®IV, and WezlanaTMIV are available as intravenous (IV) infusion by a healthcare professional.
 The dosage of both types can be in various intervals, depending on the medication and the response.
+In some cases, you might need to start on a biologic medication by receiving it as an IV infusion and then move on to subcutaneous injection for maintenance.